Web design involves a LOT of pieces and dozens of hours–for me as a web designer and usually for my clients.

 What Kind of Hosting Account to Open- If you’re planning a WordPress website, I recommend a Managed WordPress Hosting Account, since it’s designed to minimize some of the routine maintenance and security steps and make things easier for you.
 For other types of websites, I recommend a Linux cPanel Hosting Account.

-You can open an account and purchase your domain, hosting and/or email accounts at this link.
+You can open an account and purchase your domain, hosting and/or email accounts here.

-Providing good content is extremely important, and can make a substantial difference between accomplishing or missing your site objectives.
+Providing Good Content– An extremely important step, this can make a substantial difference between accomplishing or missing your site objectives.
 Here are some resources I recommend:

 Website Content Thought Starter– Provides general guidance on what to put into site content and how to organize it.
 See the guide at this link

-Copywriting Article- Be sure to read the article, “The Magic Marketing Equation,” which explains the proven four-step process on how to write more compelling website content and promotional copy.
+Content Writing Article- Be sure to read the article, “The Magic Marketing Equation,” which explains the proven four-step process on how to write more compelling website promotional content.
 Access the article here

 Website Images- You will need to provide images that are not copyrighted, or else choose some from a site where you can purchase a license to download images.
 I recommend Adobe Stock, since it’s got an enormous searchable selection and pricing that can’t be beat.